Bryan De La Cruz Player Props: Marlins vs. Rays

-On Tuesday, Bryan De La Cruz (.600 slugging percentage in past 10 games, including three home runs) and the Miami Marlins face the Tampa Bay Rays, whose starting pitcher will be Tyler Glasnow.
-First pitch is at 6:40 PM ET.
+On Wednesday, Bryan De La Cruz (hitting .205 in his past 10 games) and the Miami Marlins play the Tampa Bay Rays, whose starting pitcher will be Zach Eflin.
+First pitch is at 12:10 PM ET.

 Bryan De La Cruz Game Info & Props vs. the Rays